jullyanolino/jullyanolino/README.md

 - 👋 Hi, I’m @jullyanolino
 - 👀 I’m interested in quantum computing, malware analysis, exploring languages (artificial and natural ones), cybersecurity, calisthenics and cardistry.
 - :office: Nowadays, I work as a Cybersecurity Analyst.
-- 🌱 I’m currently learning quantum computing, math, Rust and japanese idiom.
+- 🌱 I’m currently learning math, quantum computing, Mandarin and Rust Lang.
 - 💞️ I’m looking to collaborate on academic quantum computing researches and also cybersecurity related ones.
 - 📫 How to reach me: contato@jullyanolino.com